sib-swiss/biodiversity-bioinformatics/README.md

-Website is hosted at: [https://sib-swiss.github.io/biodiversity-bioinformatics/](https://sib-swiss.github.io/biodiversity-bioinformatics/)  <!-- AT.
-Double check link -->
+Website is hosted at: [https://sib-swiss.github.io/biodiversity-bioinformatics/](https://sib-swiss.github.io/biodiversity-bioinformatics/)

-Please refer to [issues](https://github.com/sib-swiss/biodiversity-bioinformatics/issues) for improvements/bugs for course material or the website.  <!-- AT.
-Double check link -->
+Please refer to [issues](https://github.com/sib-swiss/biodiversity-bioinformatics/issues) for improvements/bugs for course material or the website.

 Any contribution to this course material is highly appreciated :+1:.